-1.2 A GX device is required, eg Color Control GX (CCGX), Venus GX (VGX), etc
+1.2 A GX device is required, eg Cerbo GX, Color Control GX (CCGX), Venus GX (VGX), etc

-It is essential to use the CAN-bus connection of a GX device with the BYD batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge.
+It is essential to use the BMS-Can (or CAN-bus) connection of a GX device with the BYD batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge.

-When used with B-Box batteries, the minimum supported firmware version for the GX device is v2.42.
-It is highly recommended to use the latest firmware version on all connected devices, including CCGX/VGX, Inverter/Charger and MPPTs.
-There are regular updates to improve performance and reliability.
+When used with B-Box Pro series batteries, the minimum supported firmware version for the GX device is v2.42.
+When used with B-Box Premium LV series, the minimum supported GX device firmware version is v2.52.
+It is recommended to use the latest firmware version on new installations and when trouble shooting issues.